Trick-taking game: History

-The earliest card games were trick-taking games, as evidenced by the rank-and-suit structure, originating from China and spreading westwards during the early part of the second millennium.
+The earliest card games were trick-taking games, as evidenced by the rank-and-suit structure, originating from ancient China and spreading westwards during the early part of the second millennium.
 Michael Dummett noted that these games share various features.
 They were played without trumps, following suit was not required but only the highest card of the suit led wins, rotation was counter-clockwise, they were plain-trick games, and the pip cards of one or more suits were in reverse order so that the lower cards beat the higher ones.

 Two revolutions in European trick-taking games led to the development of ever more sophisticated card games: the invention of trumps, and the requirement of following suit to constrain their power, in the 15th century; and bidding in the 17th century.

 According to card game researcher David Parlett, the oldest known European trick-taking game, Karnöffel, was mentioned in 1426 in the Bavarian town Nördlingen – roughly half a century after the introduction of playing cards to Europe, which were first mentioned in Spain in 1371.
 The oldest known game in which certain cards have additional privileges is Karnöffel, where specific ranks of one suit were named Karnöffel, Devil, Pope etc. and subject to an elaborate system of variable powers.
 However, these were not trumps in the sense of a suit whose cards uniformly beat all other suit cards.

 Around 1440 in Italy, special cards called trionfi were introduced with such a function.
 These special cards are now known as tarots, and a deck augmented by tarots as a tarot deck.
 The trionfi/tarots formed essentially a fifth suit without the ordinary ranks but consisting of trumps in a fixed hierarchy.
 One can get a similar effect by declaring all cards of a fixed or randomly determined suit to be trumps.
 This method, originating with triomphe, is still followed by a number of modern trick-taking games that do not involve an auction.

 Trumps were retroactively added to some games, such as trappola.
 It is much rarer for trumps to be removed.
 The invention of trumps became so popular that very few European trick-taking games exist without them.
 This did not stop the two-handed piquet from becoming the most popular card game in Europe during the 16th century.
 Parlett suggests the invention of trumps let players in games involving more than two a greater chance of heading a trick.